- History of Macadamia Nuts

-While macadamia nuts are relatively low in oxalate, they are high in phosphorus, making them a concern for some kidney patients.
-If you have kidney related health issues ask your healthcare provider if you can consume macadamia nuts.
-Always error on the side of caution.
+Macadamia nuts are high in phosphorus, making them a concern for some kidney patients.
+If you have kidney-related health issues, ask your healthcare provider if you should consume these nuts.

-If you’re allergic to other tree nuts, avoid macadamia nuts as well.
-And always keep macadamia nuts away from your dog, as they are toxic to dogs.
+If you’re allergic to other tree nuts, avoid macadamia nuts.
+Always keep macadamia nuts away from your dog, as they can be toxic to dogs[*].

 Macadamia nuts do not appear to have any negative side effects for pregnant women and those with celiac disease.
-Even though they are naturally gluten free, but always check the label to make sure they weren’t exposed to gluten in processing.
+Even though they are naturally gluten-free, always check the label to make sure they weren’t exposed to gluten during processing.

 Dry Roasted Macadamia Nuts

-The simplest thing to do with macadamia nuts is roast them.
+The simplest thing to do with the nuts is roast them.
 From there you can eat them or add them to other recipes.
-They make an incredible swap for croutons on a salad.
+They make a great alternative for croutons on a salad.

 To roast them, preheat your oven to 350℉.
-Place whole macadamia nuts (not halves or pieces) in a single layer on an unoiled cookie sheet.
-The nuts have all the oil they need already.
+Place whole macadamia nuts (not halves or pieces) in a single layer on an unoiled cookie sheet — the nuts already have all the oil they need.

-Roast for 5 to 10 minutes until golden brown and the air smells divine).
+Roast for 5–10 minutes until they’re golden brown (and the air smells divine).
 Remove from oven, allow to cool, and enjoy.

 If you’ve been dreaming about a decadent, fluffy dessert, this mousse has your name written all over it.
 Made with creamy macadamia and cashew nut butter, this little treat will not only satisfy your sugar cravings but also deliver a good dose of healthy fats.